 No. You absolutely should not discount or give your services away—unless you’re interested in attracting the wrong kind of clientele.

 Never devalue your work.

 A 10% discount is a sufficient new client incentive if you feel you absolutely must offer one.
 Anything in excess of that is ridiculous.
-(I wrote an entire chapter about Deep Discount Dumbassery in my book, The Beauty Industry Survival Guide, so I’m not going to list the dozens of reasons why discounts are a terrible idea here.
-If you need more convincing, you can pick up a copy on Amazon.)
+(I wrote an entire chapter about Deep Discount Dumbassery in my book, The Beauty Industry Survival Guide, so I’m not going to list the dozens of reasons why discounts are a terrible idea here.)

 Repeat after me: